nats-io/natscli/README.md

 ## NATS API Reference

-Thus far we saw a lot of CLI interactions, the CLI works by sending and receiving specially crafted messages over standard NATS to configure the JetStream system.
+Thus far we saw a lot of CLI interactions.
+The CLI works by sending and receiving specially crafted messages over core NATS to configure the JetStream system.
 In time we will look to add file based configuration but for now the only method is the NATS API.

 To see how this works the `jsm` utility can TRACE all it's communication to the NATS Servers: